 BSN, Goshen College, 1981

-MN, Oregon Health Sciences University School of Nursing, 1993
+MN, Oregon Health And Science University, 1993

 On occasion students in my N408 Community Health Nursing class have asked about a list of FYI readings when I have mentioned other book titles in class that are not listed in the syllabus.
 I put together an annotated bibliography and attached it here of numerous books or dvd’s I have read or viewed (or are currently on my “to read list”) and would recommend.
 This is an ongoing “work in progress” and represents some of my interests in the areas of ecology, public and environmental health, health care reform, health promotion, nutrition, poverty, faith and justice.
 Note: this is NOT a complete list of what is out there and the length of my reviews does not confer importance of one work over the other.
 Items in red are the most recently added.
 I plan to update this at least yearly.